Shewiiii/SpotifyDL/README.md

 ```bash
 python main.py
 ```
-If you struggle to generate the `credentials.json` file (eg. are running the script on a server), run the script locally, then export the file in the root folder.
+If you struggle to generate the `credentials.json` file (eg. you are running the script on a server), run the script locally, then export the file in the root folder.

 ## To do